China P/E Compression: -0.68% CAGR, -8.32% vs SPY

 Growth of ¥10,000 invested in P/E compression China vs S&P 500 from 2000 to 2025.

 P/E compression on Chinese stocks delivers -0.68% CAGR, the worst absolute performance among all 21 tested markets.
 The strategy underperforms SPY by 8.32% annually with negative Sharpe ratio and -63.70% max drawdown.
-P/E dynamics differ in Chinese markets: government policy, state ownership, and speculative trading make compressed multiples unreliable mean reversion signals.
+P/E dynamics differ fundamentally in Chinese markets: government policy, state ownership, and speculative trading make compressed multiples unreliable mean reversion signals.

 Contents